ragona/clobber/README.md

 I even had to invest in finding faster targets to test, since many simple web services cap out in the low tens of thousands or even thousands of rps.
 (Note: `python3 -m http.server` is not a good test subject.)

-As I tinker away on `clobber` I've approached the problem of how to get the highest numbers from several angles, and I keep coming back to a fundamental question in concurrency:
+As I tinker away on `clobber` I've approached the problem of how to get the highest throughput from several angles, and I keep coming back to a fundamental question in concurrency:

 ## How many at once?

-We know making a lot of network requests is a problem for concurrency.
+We know making a lot of network requests is a time for concurrency.
 But how many requests should we make at once?
-Threads, futures, async, we can get good numbers with any option, but they all require us to answer this question correctly.
+Threads, futures, async -- all techniques require us to answer this question correctly.

-I've written this core loop at least a dozen different ways, with countless small variations that matter.
-I always end up needing to fiddle with how many of the unit of computation I have.

 This is a fundamental problem in distributed services -- how many workers?
 How many threads?
 What's the size of the pool?